The truth behind

 Allergic reactions, color absorption, pigment migration, and changes in pigment color have always been the concern of every technician.
 Technicians must now also be aware of the ferromagnetic properties of some permanent pigments’ ingredients, which may increase risk by exposing their clients to painful and potentially dangerous burns if they undergo magnetic resonance imaging (MRI) or a CAT scan.

-The iron oxide compounds typically found in inexpensive pigments are approved by the FDA for use in foods, drugs and cosmetics applied daily; but, these ingredients are inappropriate for use in permanent cosmetic applications.
+The iron oxide compounds typically found in inexpensive pigments are approved by the FDA for use in foods, drugs, and cosmetics that are applied daily; but, these ingredients are inappropriate for use in permanent cosmetic applications.

 The inexperienced technician will too often blame their technique for lack of a better reason.